ArjanteMarvelde/uSDR-pico/README.md

 In the DCP window, chdir to the build folder and execute: **cmake -G "NMake Makefiles" ..**
 Now you have initialized the make environment, and by executing **nmake** in that same build folder, the Pi Pico loadable file **uSDR.uf2** is created.
 Rebooting the Pico while the bootsel button is pressed will open a file explorer window with the Pico as a Mass Storage Device.
 Moving the binary to the Pico is as easy as dragging and dropping this uf2 file into that MSD.

+# Background
+For calculating filters I have used the free software from Iowa Hills (http://www.iowahills.com/8DownloadPage.html) I also used the online FIR filter calculator T-Filter (http://t-filter.engineerjs.com/)